-Your 1.3-mile park loop begins at the spanking new ranger building (the park just opened to the public in 2017).
+Your 1.3-mile park loop begins at the ranger building.
 Head right (northeast) along the path that borders a vast manicured lawn that is perfect for playtime—bring your best recess activities and picnic gear.
 You’ll also have views of the imposing DTLA skyline—most beautiful at sunrise or sunset.
 Continue across a bridge beside native flora and public art as you walk toward the viaduct.
 Follow the path as it curves, looking to the west to see the Radio Hill Gardens and the lights of Dodger Stadium.

 Keep walking southwest around the circumference, eventually arriving at a modern bridge above a bit of history.
 Interpretive signs tell the history of the park, and a concrete circle marks the spot of a onetime Southern Pacific Railway depot.
 Get onto the bridge for views of the park framed by the urban jungle.
 Head toward the Chinatown metro station and wave at a passing car as you turn a corner and complete the final stretch to your starting point.
 Last, you’ll pass by citrus trees in steel barrels with uplifting messages inscribed on them in multiple languages.
 Enjoy the scent and the scene one last time before you walk to the brewery.

 Cheers!
-Highland Park Brewery’s Chinatown location opened its doors earlier this year.
-The beers have been around, though, and it shows.
-Enjoy a huge selection (wine too) suitable for any occasion, including their house beer, Refresh, perfect after a brisk stroll in the park, or Terrific Personality, a hazy IPA that has, well, terrific personali-err … taste!
-The joint also has a dog-friendly patio and a wide range of delicious bar eats—try the fried cheese curds or the homemade sausage plate.
+Highland Park Brewery’s Chinatown location has beers, good beers.
+Enjoy a huge selection (wine too) suitable for any occasion, including their house beer, Refresh, perfect after a brisk stroll in the park, or the Hello, LA IPA.
+There’s also a dog-friendly patio and delicious bar eats—try the fried cheese curds or the Vietnamese Fried Chicken Sandwich.

 To get to Los Angeles State Historic Park, take the I-5 to the Main St. exit and head west on Main.
 After a half-mile, turn right onto Wilhardt St., and then take the second left, onto Spring St. The park will be on your right.
 Park at the lot at the intersection of N. Spring St. and Sotello St., or avoid the fee and park on the street outside the gates.
 Highland Park Brewery is just a quarter-mile southwest along Spring St.—look for it on your left.
 The park and the brewery patio are dog-friendly!